-CoE staff and WG members commit to full confidentiality, with regards to all sensitive and/or nonanonymised information they acquire through their HREDD work.
+The CoE is determined to be as transparent as possible in sharing relevant information with all Members.
+However, CoE staff and WG members commit to full confidentiality, with regards to all sensitive and/or non-anonymised information they may acquire through their HREDD work.
 By signing a personal confidentiality agreement, they explicitly acknowledge that they may gain information on aspects that are confidential even within the system.
+As applicable, the CoE Director may decide and will be held accountable for disclosure of information to a defined audience on a need-to-know basis.